Navillus-BV/kamfly-eats/src/pages/terms.md

 ## 14. Contact Us

-If you have any questions about these Terms and Conditions, You can contact us:

-- By email: {{ site.email }}
+If you have any questions about these Terms and Conditions, You can contact us at: {{ site.email }}